 Investing in Infrastructure

-With the purchase of bonds in recent years issued by state and municipal agencies exceeding $41 million for utility and transportation projects, life insurers are helping keep Alaska powered, on the move and prepared for the future.
+With the purchase of bonds in recent years issued by state and municipal agencies exceeding $48 million for utility and transportation projects, life insurers are helping keep Alaska powered, on the move and prepared for the future.

 Investing in Retail

-Life insurers are strong supporters of retail in The Last Frontier, investing more than $94 million in recent years in retail mortgages.
-These investments also boost employment in the state.
-In fact, 22 percent of Alaska's jobs are supported by the retail industry, according to the National Retail Federation.
+investments also boost employment in the state.
+In fact, 23 percent of Alaska's jobs are supported by the retail industry, according to the National Retail Federation.

 Investing in Office Space